Faith Based Integration:

 You might benefit from this approach if:

-Your faith is an important part of your life and you want it reflected in therapy
+Your faith is an important part of your life, and you want it to be thoughtfully and respectfully integrated into the therapy process

-You’re navigating life challenges and want support that aligns with your beliefs
+You’re navigating life challenges and are seeking support that aligns with your values and beliefs

 You’re seeking healing that considers both your emotional and spiritual well-being